Developer Guide

 - The command is passed in to

-. -
+LogicManager. -

-calls the parseCommand method ofProjactParser
+LogicManagercalls the parseCommand method ofProjactParser. -

-identifies the command word, which in this case is ‘taskdone’ and the arguments. -
+ProjactParseridentifies the command word, which in this case is ‘taskdone’ and the arguments. -

-objects, the first one to be the tag Index and the second one is the task Index and returns a newTaskDoneCommand
+ProjactParsercalls the parse method ofTaskDoneCommandParser, which parses the arguments, creates twoIndexobjects, the first one to be the tag Index and the second one is the task Index and returns a newTaskDoneCommandwith twoIndexobjects pass in as parameters. - The

-, which retrieves the tag from the taglist based on the tag Index.
+LogicManagerthen calls the execute method of theTaskDoneCommand, which retrieves the tag from the taglist based on the tag Index.
 From the tag, the task list will be retrieved to get the targeted task using the task Index.
 The targeted task will be marked done and a new tag with the modified task list will be created and replaced the old Tag. - Then, the

-will update the tag list.
+ModelManagerwill update the tag list.

 - The command is passed in to

-The diagram below shows a sample interaction of TaskDoneCommand
+The diagram below shows a sample interaction of TaskDoneCommand.

 - Why is it implemented that way: